Study Abroad

 Have you ever wanted to go to school in the heart of Paris or visit the Royal Courts of Justice and the Old Bailey in London?
 Do you want to experience international politics and culture firsthand?
 Here is your chance!
 Ohio State students have the opportunity to take part in over 350 study abroad programs in more than 70 different countries.
 Some programs even offer students internships.
 For a taste of the exciting experiences awaiting you, visit the Office of International Affairs.
 Below is a selection of the most popular study abroad programs for Political Science students.

-Steven Mahr (Political Science and Economics double major) said this: "SciencesPo proved to be the most rigorous and remarkable academic adventure of my life.
+"SciencesPo proved to be the most rigorous and remarkable academic adventure of my life.
 Interacting with students from around the globe and with students who call France home reframed my perception of politics.
 Communicating with professors, in English and French, caused me to rethink my aspirations, and volunteering with the Academie Diplomatique Internationale was indescribably awesome.
 I can say with certainty that SciencesPo and the city of Paris prepared me for the next stage.
-And I can't adequately express my high degree of delight and thankfulness except to say that my experience was absolutely magnifique."
+And I can't adequately express my high degree of delight and thankfulness except to say that my experience was absolutely magnifique." - Steven Mahr (Political Science and Economics student)

-This program is a bilateral exchange between the University of Mannheim and Ohio State University's departments of Political Science, Psychology and Sociology.
+This program is a bilateral exchange between the University of Mannheim and Ohio State University.
 The University of Mannheim is one of Germany's preeminent institutions for business and the social sciences, and it prides itself on its international influences and focus.
 The university is located primarily within the baroque Mannheim Palace and is home to approximately 12,000 full-time students.

 Image of Mannheim Palace